-- Leeds Playhouse will help students explore their sense of what it means to represent the future of Yorkshire today, inspired by the play Partition, a story about the impact of heritage.
-They will also have the opportunity to work with voice coaches, public speakers and performers.
+Leeds Playhouse help students to explore their sense of what it means to represent the future of Yorkshire today, inspired by plays such as Partition, a story about the impact of heritage.
+Students also have the opportunity to work with voice coaches, public speakers and performers.

-- Leeds Young Film will run film-making related workshops to develop transferable skills including virtual reality, documentary, music video, social media, vlogging and art film, developing the students’ technical abilities, problem solving and creative communication.
+Leeds Young Film run filmmaking related workshops to develop transferable skills including virtual reality, documentary, music video, social media, vlogging and art film, developing the students’ technical abilities, problem solving and creative communication.

-- Northern Ballet will introduce the students to creative dance, developing their confidence and team working skills and helping them to discover different ways to express themselves through a universal language of movement for diverse communities.
+Northern Ballet introduce students to creative dance, developing their confidence and team working skills and helping them to discover different ways to express themselves through a universal language of movement for diverse communities.